Choosing a new wireless router is like choosing a new president.

 To let you get through the installation process with ease, this router comes with a TP-Link Tether App.
 That said, the app does much more than guide you through the installation process.
 For example, it lets you set parental controls, activate beamforming, find out which device is using how much data, and much more.

 Provided you want to allocate specific bandwidths for each device, you can do that with the app as well.
 Therefore, to say that this app gives you total control over your router wouldn’t be an exaggeration.

 - Some default settings might need to be changed before you start using this router.

 If you want a router which gives you wired and wireless connections without interruption – or that which can send strong Wi-Fi signals through the home, the AC1900 is worthy of your attention.

 3. ASUS RT-AC88U - Best All-Around Router for Gaming

-What’s more, if you like playing in the den – but your router is placed in the living room, the AC88U would still find your device and send it full signals.
+What’s more, if you like playing in the den but your router is placed in the living room, the AC88U would still find your device and send it full signals.
 How?
-It is where its four antennas come into play.
+This is where its four antennas come into play.
 Able to be molded to get the best signal strength, these antennas would wipe out any Wi-Fi dead zone from your home.